Grandma Moses

 Questions

 Botticelli, Sandro.
-Grandma Moses was a famous painter, similar to that of Monet, Rembrandt and Van Gogh.
+Grandma Moses was a famous painter, similar to Monet, Rembrandt, and Van Gogh.
 True or false?

 Dali, Salvador.
 Was Grandma Moses her real name?
 Was she born in New York City?